 - Creating an update host record workflow in Gateway using Rundeck on the backend

 During the Q&As, he also demoed more specific examples of:

 - Exporting Rundeck jobs

-- Running Rundeck jobs on multiple nodes to support high availability
+- Running Rundeck jobs on multiple nodes to support DNS high availability

 Let’s get going with Rundeck!

 Schedule a workflow with an endpoint—running a report—to run from Rundeck: